Old Delhi Street Food Tour: An Insider’s Food Walk

 Is Delhi Street Food Safe to Eat?

-The quick answer is yes, but you need to exercise some caution.
-I live in Delhi and eat street food all the time.
-I’d be lying if I said I never got sick, but it’s only been about 5 times in 7 years, and I’m a regular street food eater.
+I’d be lying if I said I never got sick, but it’s only been 5 times in almost 10 years, and I’m a regular street food eater.
 To be fair, most of the times it was something stupid I did, like eating a yogurt drenched chaat in the middle of monsoon season.

-Don’t eat street food during summer or monsoon season.
-Food spoils very quickly in these months.
-Even Delhiites avoid street food at these times.
 Always look for busy stands where the locals are.
 They know where the best food is.
 This is how I found a lot of my favourite food stalls.

 Use sanitizer wipes, and keep your hands as clean as possible because a lot of street food is eaten with hands.
-Only drink bottled water!
+Only drink bottled water.
 You can read more about how to safely eat local here.

 Organized Street Food Tour of Old Delhi vs Self-Guided Food Walk